Hottie From 'Flavor Of Love' Can Cook Chicken And Has Her Own Cooking Show To Prove It

 “I was raised as a vegetarian and I’d never prepared, let alone touched, a raw chicken before.
 I like winning, so when I realized that a fried chicken challenge was one that I’d never done before, I decided to go at it another way altogether.
 Keeping ratings in mind, I threw some jelly on it, some mushrooms, Lo Mein noodles, marshmallows for eyes and a raisin smile.
 Then, I threw it in the microwave.”

-Sapphira’s preparation of raw chicken was an iconic reality tv moment and it became the number one episode of the year.
+Sapphira’s preparation of raw chicken was an iconic reality TV moment and it became the number one episode of the year.

 Now, Schatar is back and trying to clear her name as a bad cook and ready to prepare various dishes that consist of chicken as the main ingredient.
-The reality tv vet’s new series called Poultry Princess premiered on May 3, 2018, on Amazon Prime.
+The reality TV vet’s new series called Poultry Princess premiered on May 3, 2018, on Amazon Prime.

 The official press release describes the show as a series of delicious recipes with chicken, turkey, eggs, and “other tasty poultry.”